 I love our hemp rugs but they continually shed fibers and a very fine dust – you can see it in vacuum chamber in the photo below.
 Importantly, as the mother of an asthmatic child, the whole Dyson DC50 system is engineered to be completely sealed, ensuring no dirty air escapes, and allowing it to be certified asthma and allergy friendly.

 The DC50 Allergy is also Dyson’s smallest upright vacuum cleaner, so it’s easy to carry and can be stored in small spaces.
 It’s wondrously-tiny footprint is perfect for apartment living when space and storage are at a premium.
 It fits neatly and out-of-sight behind my bedroom door.

 I honestly thought that my previous vacuum cleaner did a great job, but now there’s no going back.
 I’m officially a Dyson convert and I don’t mind saying it, either!
 Not that I’m surprised, as I do appreciate good design and superb functionality – and Dyson is known for ticking both of those boxes.

 Despite its small size, the Dyson performs like a full-sized upright and it’s a little piece of genius in a vacuum cleaner.
 You can find out more about the DC50 Allergy and other innovative Dyson products on the Dyson website.

-Photography and styling by Lisa Tilse for We Are Scout.
+All photography and styling by Lisa Tilse, for We Are Scout.